The CMMC Rule is Final & Posted by the DoD

 Here’s a concise overview of the recent developments regarding the Cybersecurity Maturity Model Certification (CMMC) Program.

-Welp, it’s official…defense contractors should start preparing for the CMMC requirements to ensure compliance and maintain eligibility for DoD contracts.
+Welp, it’s official— and Phase 1 is now in effect.
+If you’re a defense contractor and you haven’t started preparing for CMMC requirements, you’re already behind.
+Now’s the time to ensure compliance and protect your eligibility for DoD contracts.
 Proactive steps include reviewing current contracts to determine the required CMMC level, implementing necessary cybersecurity controls, and planning for the appropriate assessments.

-If you aren’t familiar with CMMC, you can check out our last blog, How Manufacturers Can Get Secure and Avoid Government Risk with CMMC Compliance, where we outline what it is, why you’ll have to do it, why you should work with a cybersecurity consultant and the tools for compliance.
+If you aren’t familiar with CMMC, you can check out our blog, What Phase 2 Means and How to Get Ready, where we outline what it is, why you’ll have to do it, why you should work with a cybersecurity consultant, and the tools for compliance.

 Final Rule Publication and Effective Date: